 TVET is high on the policy agenda of the Government of Bangladesh.
-With the policy ambitions of becoming a middle-income country in 2021 and a high-income country in 2041, there was a strong policy support for interventions aimed at improving the technical and vocational education and training such as the competency standards and assessment tools developed by Sudokkho were adopted and used by the BTEB and other donor programmes, competency-based curriculum framework developed by Sudokkho became a national document and adopted by NSDA with some modifications, and CISC became functional which is responsible for policy directions, regulations, monitoring and evaluation for the construction industry sector.
+With the policy ambitions of becoming a middle-income country in 2021 and a high-income country in 2041, there was strong policy support for interventions aimed at improving the technical and vocational education and training.
+The competency standards and assessment tools developed by Sudokkho were adopted and used by the BTEB and other donor programmes, competency-based curriculum framework developed by Sudokkho became a national document and adopted by NSDA with some modifications, and CISC - which is responsible for policy directions, regulations, monitoring and evaluation for the construction industry sector - became functional.

-PTPs - Financing of skills training has always been challenging as the cost of training is comparatively high.
-As the training market is heavily subsidized currently by the government and donors.
+PTPs - The financing of skills training has always been challenging as the cost of training is comparatively high.
+As the training market is currently heavily subsidized by the government and donors.

 Sudokkho promoted the use of appropriate technology to close the gap between the training centre and workplace environment.

 The training system found useful for the factories because of its efficiency, shorter duration and appropriateness.
 It has been evident by the fact that majority of the factories, the project provided support to setting up IBT system, are continuing with the IBT training even beyond the project support.
 The IBT model has already been replicated by other RMG factories.

 Sudokkho anchored with BGMEA’s Bangladesh University of Fashion Technology (BUFT) on the principles of the IBT system, and capacitated BUFT to incorporate these principles into the course curriculum of short and long-term training and academic courses.
 Primark, Sudokkho's brand partner, committed to continue with funding and further develop the IBT model in their Bangladesh supplier factories.

 CISC – CISC now has institutional capacity for carrying out the planned activities according to its five-year strategic plan, while it will be required to look for funding sources for its sustainable operations.